-Unlike some of the other iRocker models, this one has a channelled deck pad rather than a textured one.
-The purpose of a channelled deck pad is to remove water from the board as rapidly as possible.
+Unlike some of the other iRocker models, this one has a channeled deck pad rather than a textured one.
+The purpose of a channeled deck pad is to remove water from the board as rapidly as possible.
 Water will always accumulate on the deck, but the faster you remove it, the less of a problem it becomes.
-Textured deck pads provide better traction in all weather, while channelled deck pads drain water faster and are more pleasant to stand and sit on.
-This is the type of pad we would want if we were to utilise a paddleboard for SUP exercise or if we planned to do a lot of sitting (like if we were going fishing).
+Textured deck pads provide better traction in all weather, while channeled deck pads drain water faster and are more pleasant to stand and sit on.
+This is the type of pad we would want if we were to utilize a paddleboard for SUP exercise or if we planned to do a lot of sitting (like if we were going fishing).

 There are companies in the paddleboard sector that use two, three, or four layers of PVC material in their construction.
 The Nautical series contains only two layers of PVC, whereas most iRocker models have three.
 This is clearly done to cut production costs, but it’s typically seen as an indication of a lower-quality iSUP.

 While it is true that cheaper iSUPs feature two layers of PVC, this has both advantages and disadvantages.
 On the negative side, it implies that the board may feel a little spongier, as we discussed earlier, and that you will have less protection overall if you come across a danger (such as rocks, barnacles, or oysters).

 While it is undoubtedly true, the benefits include a board that is easier to inflate, weighs less overall and is easier to manage.
 We wouldn’t lose any sleep over it in the end, especially since this is a budget board.